marcinm1980/sqlstudio/plugins/migration/doc/odbc_setup.rst

 Connecting to MS SQL Server Databases from Linux
 ####################################################

-The MySQL Workbench Migration Tool uses ODBC to communicate to RDBMSes other than MySQL.
+The MySql Studio Migration Tool uses ODBC to communicate to RDBMSes other than MySQL.
 To be able to migrate a database from a given RDBMS you need to setup all the pieces that will make this ODBC connection work.